 - Money is the root of all evil.

 On the surface, this one is true.
 God is infinitely generous.

 The primary example of God’s generosity, perhaps, is Jesus.
 I love how the Apostle Paul puts it in Romans 8:31-32.
 There he reminds us that God even gave his son!
 And if he gave his son, how will he not also graciously give us all things?
 Think about it.
-If he already gave us his son, anything else in life that he could possibly give us would be far less valuable.
+If he already gave us his son, anything else in life that God could possibly give us would be far less valuable.
 Infinitely less valuable.
-So in that sense, you can’t outgive God because he already gave us Jesus.
+So in that sense, you can’t out-give God because he already gave us Jesus.

 How does God give?
 Primarily, God gives through his people!

 Over the last two and a half years since Faith Church started our Capital Campaign, we have seen this in action.
 God has provided amazingly, through his people.
-We like to think of God’s provision as miraculous, like the contest I envisioned above, that God will make money drop out of the sky, or out of thin air.
+We like to think of God’s provision as miraculous, like the contest I envisioned above, that God will make money drop out of the sky, out of thin air.
 He can do that.
-But know this: it is no less miraculous and astounding to say that God works through is people.
+But know this: it is no less miraculous and astounding to say that God works through his people.
 It has been incredible to see this through the Capital Campaign.
 First of all, many individuals in our church family gave generously.
 That was God providing through them.
 Then we also received some surprise gifts from Christians who are friends of Faith Church.
-First was a $40,000 matching gift, and then two gifts from another church, one for $20,000 and then one for $65,000.
-Just because those unexpected gifts are large amounts, that doesn’t mean they were more miraculous or better than what we all together from Faith Church gave.
+First was a $40,000 matching gift, and then two gifts from another church, one for $20,000 and then one for $65,000!
+Just because those unexpected gifts are large amounts, that doesn’t mean they were more miraculous or better than what we all from Faith Church gave together.
 It all was part of how God provided through his people.
-You can’t outgive God.
+You can’t out-give God.